shayaansultan/tp/docs/UserGuide.md

 Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)<br>
-_Figure: The help command output in ContactSwift._
+_Figure 2: The help command output in ContactSwift._

 Format: `help`